 Husted Vin // we didn’t actually get to go to Husted Vin, but I’m adding it to the list because I want you to go & tell me how it is.
 Typically, the one day we had planned to go there it was closed, but it had been open every single time we’d walked past previously.
 Address: Naboløs 6, 1206 København, Denmark

 Biergarten @ Tivoli Gardens // I’ve said it before & I’ll say it again: I have this thing with Germany, which pretty much means I love all things German, especially beer & pretzels.
 I’m only a little bit ashamed to tell you that we visited the Beirgarten twice during the handful of hours we spent at the Gardens – both times indulging in a ½ litre tankard of beer & just once devouring a hot freshly baked salty pretzel.
 We regret nothing.
 Added bonus: going on roller-coasters a little tipsy is the most fun thing to do ever!
 Address: Bernstorffsgade 7, 1577 København, Denmark

 exploring copenhagen: where to eat brunch

 Atelier September // similar to Sonny, the menu is full of health.
 We both opted for the ‘Grapefruit & Blueberries with granola’ breakfast, which certainly left me feeling healthy.
-Luckily, they also had croissants & poppy seed danishes pumped full of butter to cancel out the health side of things, & for this we were truly grateful.
-It’s worth visiting here to see the space alone – a gorgeous open room with communal tables & an open work station – but also for the amazing coffee & mismatching ceramics.
+Luckily, they also had croissants & poppy seed danishes pumped full of butter, & for this we were truly grateful.
+It’s worth visiting here to see the space alone, but also for the amazing coffee & mismatching ceramics.
+Think: a gorgeous open room with communal tables & an open work station.
+Address: Gothersgade 30, 1123 København, Denmark